Michael0x2a/impo/README.md

     Hints attached to interface definitions are always applied to the respective methods in the implementing classes.

-5. Some method names are special and must be implemented according to a specific type signature.
-For example, the `equals` method must always match the type signature `func equals(other: Object) -> Bool`.

 Some decisions I'm still thinking about:

 1. Should covariance or contravariance be supported?